alfie-ns/alfie-ns.github.io/maths.md

 I highlight my recognitions and awards in mathematics, which reflect my dedication and skill in the field:

-2022 - Received 83% in my foundation-year mathematics module: 97.92% in the coursework, and 62.86% in the exam.
+2022 - Received 83% in my foundation year mathematics module: 97.92% in the coursework, and 62.86% in the exam.

 2024 - In my first-year mathematics module, in my second semester, after prolonged recovery from my injury, I achieved {…} in the module, 80.67% in the exam, and {…} in the coding report.